JunjH/Revisiting_Single_Depth_Estimation/README.md

 Citation
 -
+If you use the code or the pre-processed data, please consider to cite:

 >@article{hu2018revisiting,<br>
 title={Revisiting Single Image Depth Estimation: Toward Higher Resolution Maps with Accurate Object Boundaries},<br>
 author={Junjie Hu and Mete Ozay and Yan Zhang and Takayuki Okatani},<br>